-Then, possible optimization should start with defining the use-case.
-For example, whether the target scenario emphasizes throughput over latency like processing millions of samples by overnight jobs in the data centers.
-In contrast, real-time usages would likely trade off the throughput to deliver the results at minimal latency.
-Often this is a combined scenario that targets highest possible throughput while maintaining a specific latency threshold.
-Below you can find summary on the associated tips.
+Therefore, optimization should start with defining the use case.
+For example, if it is about processing millions of samples by overnight jobs in data centers, throughput could be prioritized over latency.
+On the other hand, real-time usages would likely trade off throughput to deliver the results at minimal latency.
+A combined scenario is also possible, targeting the highest possible throughput, while maintaining a specific latency threshold.

 For variably-sized inputs, consider dynamic shapes

-Both the CPU and GPU devices support the notion of the streams, yet the optimal number of the streams is deduced very differently.
+both the CPU and GPU support the notion of streams, yet they deduce their optimal number very differently.